Rick-Lang/rickroll-lang/README.md

 - *[Examples](https://github.com/Rick-Lang/rickroll-lang/tree/main/examples) to get started*
 - *Translate RickRoll source code to Python3 and C++*
 - *[Generate and play audios from .rickroll source code](https://github.com/Rick-Lang/rickroll-lang#Generate-Audio)*
-- *Documentation for both English and Chinese*
+- *Documentation for both English and Chinese* (Hope you guys can pull request docs in other languages lol)

 ## Generate Audio
-Usage:
+Command:
 ```
 python3 RickRoll.py -r [Source Code File Name] --audio
 ```
-After running this command, the generator generates an audio from the .rickroll program and plays it on your terminal
+After running this command, the generator is gonna generate an audio from the .rickroll program and play it on your terminal

 ![](https://github.com/Rick-Lang/rickroll-lang/blob/main/img/au_generator.PNG)